ric2b/Vivaldi-browser/chromium/net/docs/bug-triage-suggested-workflow.md

 ## Dealing with old bugs

-* For all network issues (Even those with owners, or a more specific labels):
+* For all network issues (Even those with owners, or a more specific component):

     * If the issue has had the Needs-Feedback label for over a month, verify it is waiting on feedback from the user.
 If not, remove the label.